 It’s a pretty safe bet that the future of travel will focus on domestic rather than international travel.
 Travelers will feel safer sticking closer to home.
 In many cases, this will also be a cheaper option than traveling abroad.

 I’m positive that there will be plenty of hard-core travellers who will jump on international travel as soon as possible.
 However, I think this will be done more cautiously.
 If you’ve experienced getting sick abroad or have been forced to evacuate, you’re going to look closely at your options.

 The tourism conundrum

 Tourism will continue to play a polarizing part.

 On one hand, it’s a great way to boost the economy.
 Tourism creates jobs and brings in tourist dollars.
 Many businesses rely heavily on visitors for income and that often feeds into other parts of the economy.
 On the other hand, if not managed, it can overload the infrastructure and put pressure on existing resources.
 It creates tension among the locals while diminishing the visitor experience.

 So, how do we balance the scales?
 What does the future of tourism look like?

-Tour companies, hotels, airlines, cruise lines and all other travel-related businesses will have to look closely at their operations.
-Many will be making future travel decisions based on how these companies treated them.
-How they treated their employees.
-It will all matter and companies should be ready.
+Tour companies, hotels, airlines, cruise lines, and other travel-related businesses will have to look closely at their operations.
+Many will be making future travel decisions based on how they treated them and how they treated their employees.
+It will all matter, and companies should be ready.
 The future of travel depends on it.